totaljs/components/j-Rows/readme.md

 __Good to know__:

-Each column must be wrappend in `<section>`, try to understand from example.
+Each row must be wrappend in `<section>`, try to understand from example.

 __Attributes__: